This post may contain affiliate links. Please read my affiliate policy.

 - Cacao Powder: Rich chocolate flavor and antioxidants.

-- Medjool Date: Natural sweetness and a touch of caramel flavor.
+- Medjool Date: One of the best natural sweeteners with a touch of caramel flavor.

 - Cacao Nibs: A crunchy, antioxidant-rich topping.

 - Protein powder: Use what you love.
-My recommendation is an unflavored and unsweetened plant-based blend or make my homemade protein powder.
+My recommendation is an unflavored and unsweetened plant-based protein powder or make my homemade protein powder.

 Ingredient Swaps